berbix/berbix-python/README.md

 ### Create a transaction

     var transactionTokens = client.createTransaction({
-      customerUid: "interal_customer_uid", // ID for the user in internal database })
+      "customer_uid": "interal_customer_uid", // ID for the user in internal database "template_key": "your_template_key", // Template key for this transaction
+    })

 ### Create tokens from refresh token